 We are really interested in hearing from you about your thoughts about this insight.
 Do you think that the relationship is based on all impressions or just the Ad impressions?

 Action: This insight shows that while carrying out ASO, one should always choose the keyword with higher popularity.
-For instance, the increase in Impression for an increase in popularity of a keyword from 30-31 is exponentially higher than the increase from 29-30.
+For instance, the increase in Impression for an increase in the popularity of a keyword from 30-31 is exponentially higher than the increase from 29-30.

 Knowing this relationship also shows that it might be beneficial at times to compromise a little on the relevancy of the keywords and opt to choose the one with the highest popularity.